This guidance covers:

 Sometimes getting management to reflect on a decision will be all you need to put the matter right.

-It may be that your representative can accompany you to a meeting with management to discuss your case and seek to negotiate an acceptable outcome with you.
+It may be that your rep can accompany you to a meeting with management to discuss your case and seek to negotiate an acceptable outcome with you.
 This can help resolve a matter quickly as exchanges of correspondence can take a long time.

 If you are facing a disciplinary hearing or have taken a grievance then you have a legal right to be accompanied by a union representative.